lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 - This enhancement allows for improved scalability and performance, ensuring seamless operation even under demanding circumstances.
 - We appreciate your continued support as we strive to provide the highest quality service.

+**Windows Users**
+- There seemms to be a bug where the manager is adding ``.dll`` to file request.
+We are working on a fix as this is only inpacting some users

 {{% /notice %}}

 ## ----- Midori AI LocalAI Manager -----